PegasusResearch/pegasus/_sources/index.rst.txt

 - `Joao Lehodey`

 Not only have you made this project possible, but also crashing drones an enjoyable experience!
 Checkout their work and contributions in the field of control and robotics.

+I also want to thank the support of:

+- Manuel Rufino for assisting me in the soldering job of the drone,
+- José Tojeiro for being an awesome safety pilot during the first flights and teach me the basics of drone piloting,
+- Alexandre Lopes for being willing to help me during the flight tests of the Pegasus prototype,

+and all the other friends, colleagues and family that have supported me during the development of this project.

 .. toctree::
    :maxdepth: 5